 Goodison Park

 So why go to Everton now?
 Well, simply put, they’re moving.
 The beautiful open-air museum that is Goodison Park is going to disappear after more than 130 years of service.
 It saddens us football romantics, but Everton also needs to join the rat race that is the Premier League.
 As such, they have to move on from one of the most beautiful stadiums in England.
-A stadium where Pélé and Garrincha both scored, where a semi-final at the World Cup took place and tons of matches played in the English top division have thrilled Liverpudlians.
+A stadium where Pélé and Garrincha both scored, where a World Cup semi-final took place and where tons of matches played in the English top division have thrilled Liverpudlians.
 It almost feels criminal to leave.

 Goodison Park may not look that special from the outside, but its location is.
 Note how close the cottages on Goodison Road are to the main stand.
 It's a special sight to see Evertonians walking down the narrow streets to the stadium on match day.

 The inside of 'Goodison' is fantastic, with seats close to the pitch and the main stand that seems to run straight up.
 We recommend a seat in the Howard Kendall Gwladys Street End, traditionally the stand where the most vocal Everton fans are.
-Also notice the clattering of the wooden chairs, when the entire grandstand stands up at once: it is music to our ears.
+Also notice the clattering of the wooden chairs, when the entire grandstand stands up at once: It is music to our ears.

 Dixie Dean

 Take a tour of the stadium, as the exterior depicts a sort of timeline of Everton's history.
-Start at Bullens Road, at the away section, and walk counterclockwise around the stadium and you'll be all clued up about the Toffees.
+Start at Bullens Road, on the away section, and walk counterclockwise around the stadium and you'll be all clued up about the Toffees.

-At the end of round, you'll stand next to the greatest player in the club’s history: Dixie Dean, who is immortalised by a statue in front of the stadium gate on Walton Lane.
+At the end of the round, you'll stand next to the greatest player in the club’s history: Dixie Dean, who is immortalised by a statue in front of the stadium gate on Walton Lane.
 A tribute to the man who scored nearly 400 goals in blue, but at the same time became a memorial for deceased Everton supporters.
 Dixie Dean passed away in 1980 in a rather unique way when he suffered a heart attack at Goodison Park during the derby against Liverpool.
 If there is such a thing as a beautiful death, this must be it.

 St. Luke's Church

 A special feature of Goodison Park is the church, St. Luke's Church, in the northwest corner of the stadium.
 The church is almost as old as the stadium and inextricably linked to Everton.
-The church used to be very visible from the field, and daredevils would climb on the roof to follow the match.
+The church used to be very visible from the field, and daredevils would climb on the roof to watch a match.
 Services are still held in the church and Evertonians come here to light a candle for a good result.
 On match days, the church also houses stalls selling numerous football relics.

 A three-headed statue of greats from the past has stood in front of the church for several years now: The 'Holy Trinity' Howard Kendall, Alan Ball and Colin Harvey, the legendary midfield of the 1970 champions.